 Dialectical behavior therapy is a cognitive-behavioral treatment approach with two key characteristics: A behavioral, problem-solving focus blended with acceptance-based strategies, and an emphasis on dialectical processes.
 “Dialectical” refers to the issues involved in treating clients with multiple disorders and to the type of thought processes and behavioral styles used in the treatment strategies.
 DBT has five components: Capability enhancement; motivational enhancement; generalization; structuring of the environment; and capability and motivational enhancement.
 DBT emphasizes balancing behavioral change, problem-solving, and emotional regulation with validation, mindfulness, and acceptance.

-Additionally, our programming includes various methods of care to help participants make great strides in their recovery efforts.
+Additionally, our programming includes various treatment methods to help participants make great strides in their recovery efforts.
 These interventions can include, but are not limited to, the following:

 Family Group Therapy

-Pacific Grove Hospital activity therapists work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
+Activity therapists at our clinic work with clients to restore motor, social, and cognitive functioning, build confidence, develop coping skills, and learn transferrable skills intended to be used in community settings to promote healing.
 Intervention areas vary widely and are based upon client interests.
 Examples of intervention modalities include: Creative arts, music, exercise, yoga, and leisure education.